McLean Hospital – 115 Mill Street, Belmont, MA 02478

 McLean Hospital’s programmatically-based divisional structure allows for the full integration of clinical care, research, and educational activities for our patients.
-Roger D. Weiss, MD, serves as chief of the Division of Alcohol and Drug Abuse, as well as the director of the Alcohol and Drug Abuse Clinical Research Program.
+Roger D. Weiss, MD, serves as chief of the Substance Use Disorders Division, as well as the director of the Alcohol and Drug Abuse Clinical Research Program.
 He oversees a compassionate multidisciplinary team dedicated to the care and well-being of patients with substance use disorders.

 Learn more about all of McLean's clinical programs on the Clinical Services listing.

-The Division of Alcohol and Drug Abuse offers state of the art diagnosis integrated with thorough psychosocial assessment so that treatment is tailored to each patient’s needs and focuses on symptom reduction and patient education.
+The Substance Use Disorders Division offers state of the art diagnosis integrated with thorough psychosocial assessment so that treatment is tailored to each patient’s needs and focuses on symptom reduction and patient education.
 Each program’s cutting-edge treatment approaches are often informed by research conducted by investigators within the division.
 Our full complement of clinical programs are designed to meet the needs of each of our patients at every stage of treatment throughout the different levels of care.

 McLean’s Signature Recovery Programs provide world-class residential treatment for adults who are living with addiction to substances such as alcohol, cocaine, or prescription opiates (i.e., Percocet, Oxycontin).
 Offering intensive care provided by compassionate, expert staff, our eight-bed, self-pay programs offer evaluation and individualized services for residents whose substance abuse may be complicated by co-occurring psychiatric conditions.
 A restored historic inn, our Fernside program is located near Wachusett Mountain in scenic Princeton, Massachusetts.
 Borden Cottage, located in Camden, Maine, offers discreet care in a setting that offers a 270° view of Penobscot Bay.
 Both locations are beautifully furnished throughout and all bedrooms are private and include full baths.
 Our programs combine the use of medications, if required, and evidence-based treatment methods with a seven-day-a-week educational curriculum to produce positive treatment outcomes.